|

 enticingly to me, making me turn and follow

-the siren's call to a refuge of peaceand calm.
+to a refuge of peaceand calm.

 A place of cool waters washing me clean.